Build a powerful, portable, DIT/Data Wrangler Kit for under 6K

 Digital Imaging Technician or “DIT” for short is an essential part of any film crew.
 From offloading files, creating backups, generating LUTs, and handling the footage from the shoot.
 It is imperative that you have a reliable, powerful, and most importantly, portable system.
 From my days of DITing, I have had to be cramped in a corner, outside on a table, huddled in a bathroom, and forced to move whenever the shot changes.
 You need to be ready for whatever production throws your way and have a system that will handle anything with ease.

-The Best DIT rig for small, indie, or commercial productions.
+Your DIT setup: the best rig for small, indie, or commercial productions

 If you searched for “how to build a DIT kit” you won’t find very many results and the results you do find are WAY over your price range.
 Not to mention, there isn’t a standard set of gear a DIT has.
 Every DIT I have met has their specialized kit and has special monitors and control wheels for on-set color grading.
+Think of this as the portable, fly-away version of a full DIT cart, a station you can roll into any corner production sticks you in.
 Since we are trying to stay under the $6,000 mark, our kit will be made for all types of data wrangling with the ability to color grade if you need to.
 Additionally, our DIT kit needs to be powerful enough to quickly render proxies for our editors and cannot slow down production.
 Let’s get started.

 Item 1: SKB Injection Molded 4U Studio Flyer